José María Arizmendiarrieta: Personal closeness

 Arizmendiarrieta shaped his ideas into concrete achievements involving many people: politicians, businessmen, teachers, young people, etc. And he did it with empathy and respect for everyone.
-His daily work was based on an exercise of renunciation of homage, submission, deference, gratitude, or the discreet charm of power.
+His daily work was based on an exercise of renunciation, of homage, submission, deference, gratitude and a quiet aura of authority.
 As a young man he moved around the town on a bicycle, out of affinity with the workers.
 He ate frugally, and when a charge from Madrid visited Mondragon for an event, Arizmendiarrieta would notify the nuns of the college to receive the visitors with a hot broth.

 In 1958, the Director of Professional Education in Madrid Guillermo Reyna visited Mondragon.
-He was surprised by the affable treatment of the students with Arizmendiarrieta, and he wrote to him: “It gave me a bad impression that the students did not get up, greet, or offer the slightest sign of deference towards you, who are their Director, when we passed through the room where several were sitting and others were changing their shoes”.
-Arizmendiarrieta, after apologizing, replied “I don't allow them to treat me as a Director, because I am at the School as one more.
-It has been a procedure that has given me good results so far.”
+He was surprised by the casual way the students treated Arizmendiarrieta, and he wrote to him: “It gave me a bad impression that the students did not get up, greet, or offer the slightest sign of deference towards you, who are their Director, when we passed through the room where several were sitting and others were changing their shoes".
+Arizmendiarrieta, after apologizing, replied "I don't allow them to treat me as a Director, because I am just one amongst the rest in the School.
+It has been a procedure that has given me good results so far."
 In fact, Arizmendiarrieta was never listed as Director.

-In 1965 the Minister of Labor arrived to award him the gold medal for Merit at Work, and in the speeches, the President of the Mondragon Education League highlighted the desire of the curate to detach his work from any personal interest, “He is still as poor as when he arrived 25 years ago, and just like then, his mother continues to send him beans and potatoes from the farmhouse.”
-To conclude, he said, “He has created a mentality, a way of doing things.
-He has been turned to for everything, and he always has a free moment, a word of encouragement, an idea to solve a problem.”
-The answer of the honoree did not surprise anyone.
-He had no merit, he always spoke in the plural, diluting himself in the anonymous work of the hundreds of people who had worked with him in the activities for which he was awarded: “I say without modesty that these merits that have been counted for official purposes in my box, they are due to each and every one of those who have worked during these past years”.
+In 1965 the Minister of Labor arrived to award him the gold medal for Merit at Work, and in the speeches, the President of the Mondragon Education League highlighted the desire of the curate to detach his work from any personal interest, "He is still as poor as when he arrived 25 years ago, and just like then, his mother continues to send him beans and potatoes from the farmhouse."
+To conclude, he said, "He has created a mentality, a way of doing things.
+People have turned to him for everything, and he always has a free moment, a word of encouragement, an idea to solve a problem."
+The honoree's answer did not surprise anyone.
+He had no merit, he always spoke in the plural, losing his individuality in the anonymous work of the hundreds of people who had worked with him in the activities for which he was awarded: “I say without modesty that these merits that have been attributed to me for official purposes are due to each and every one of those who have worked during these past years”.